buddy-ma/tersea-test/README.md

 -   Employe must login first.
 -   Employe can accept an invitation and create his account.
 -   Employe can check his information and information about their company and its employees.

+# Notes

+Please understand that i did not made the functionality of sending email just because a lack of email configuration details.

 # Acknowledgments